Nsolo Bushcamp has just four chalets all built on timber platforms.

 Depending on the time of year there are one or two pools of water in the riverbed, where animals come to drink.
 On top of the bank, canvas chairs have been laid out in various viewing positions, and nearby, the campfire is the focus for breakfast and pre-dinner drinks.

-Although day and night driving activities are offered from Nsolo, this bush camp really concentrates on guided walking safaris.
+Although day and night 4WD game drives are offered from Nsolo these days, activities at this bushcamp really concentrate on walking safaris with reliably good, knowledgeable guides.
 These walks might take place in the open plains, devoid of roads, across the riverbed from the camp or through the riverine woodland along the river banks.
-When we were last there in June 2010, we even drove a short way to a lovely stretch of river and walked from there for a few hours.
+When we stayed at Nsolo most recently, in June 2013, on an afternoon walk we were lucky enough to spot not only eland and elephant, but also a large herd buffalo.

 Owner: Norman Carr Safaris